TTS Continuing Education

 Audience: Recommended for those who have completed the UMass TTS Core Training or other CTTTP accredited TTS training, OR have extensive experience in 1:1 tobacco treatment.

-Registration: To register & pay $150 with a credit card click here.
+Registration: To be opened at a later date. register & pay $150 with a credit card click here.
 To pay by check or money order click here.

 Cancelation Policy: If you cancel your registration 2 weeks prior to the course, your fee is refundable less a $50 processing charge.
 After that date NO refunds will be given.
 Substitutions must be approved by the course director.
 There will be a $50 fee charged for each substitution.